The art of discovery

 Latest research news

-Nicole Valenzuela, professor of ecology, evolution and organismal biology publishes study in Philosophical Transactions of the Royal Society B.
+Matthew Hufford, associate professor of ecology, evolution and organismal biology, publishes research in the journal Science.

 Building on existing strengths, LAS will become a national leader in selected research areas and continue to provide innovative leadership in pedagogy and curriculum development for our students.
 Research and learning will become integrated activities as faculty continue to broaden their expertise and students contribute to research.
 Five “signature themes” will define the college’s scholarly vision and identity and provide a framework for faculty hiring and collaborations.